Luzkan/smells/content/smells/null-check.md

 ## Null Check

-Null check is wide spread everywhere because the programming languages allow it.
-It causes a multitude of `undefined` or `null` checks everywhere: in guard checks, in condition blocks, and in verifications clauses.
-Instead, special objects could be created that implement the missing-event behavior, errors could be thrown and catched, and lots of duplications would be removed.
-There is this even a fact that sometimes appears here and there on discussion forums, that the inventor of the `null` reference, Tony Hoare (also known as the creator of the Quick Sort algorithm), apologizes for its invention and calls it a _billion-dollar mistake_.
+Null check is widespread everywhere because the programming languages allow it.
+It causes a multitude of `undefined` or `null` checks everywhere: in guard checks, in condition blocks, and verifications clauses.
+Instead, special objects could be created that implement the missing-event behavior, errors could be thrown and catched, and many duplications would be removed.
+Even an anecdote sometimes appears here and there on discussion forums that the inventor of the `null` reference, Tony Hoare (also known as the creator of the QuickSort algorithm), apologizes for its invention and calls it a _billion-dollar mistake_.

 _Null Check_ is a special case of [Special Case](./special-case.md) code smell.

 ### Causation

-The direct cause of null checking is the lack of proper Null Object that might implement behavior of the object in case its null.
-There is a strong opinion that `null` or `undefined` are a detrimentally bad idea in programming languages [[1](#sources)].
+The direct cause of null checking is the lack of a proper Null Object that might implement the object's behavior in case it's null.
+There is a strong opinion that `null` or `undefined` is a detrimentally bad idea in programming languages [[1](#sources)].

 ### Problems

 #### **Duplication**

-Usually the null check is reoccurring.
+Usually, the null check reoccurs.

 #### **Increased Complexity**

-Special case must be made for an object that might be undefined.
+Special cases must be made for an object that might be undefined.

 #### **Bijection Violation**

-A `null`/`undefined` as a model is not in one to one relationship with domain.
-Moreover, actually there is no representation.
+A `null`/`undefined` as a model is not in a one-to-one relationship with the domain.
+Moreover, there is no representation.

 ### Examples